sozonnyk/sty/README.md

 `. sty proxy off`

-Note that you can't use word `off` for a proxy name in the confif file.
+Note that you can't use word `off` for a proxy name in the config file.

 ## Configuration